 Your Fern Valley Farms Delta 8 THC Choices

-It is truly a product you want to experience but do not forget that this goes well beyond our premium CBD flower strains, so we always recommend a slow and easy start when being first introduced to our Delta 8 THC enhanced CBD flower.
+It is truly a product you want to experience but do not forget that the effects go well beyond our premium CBD flower strains, so we always recommend a slow and easy start when being first introduced to our Delta 8 THC enhanced CBD flower.
 That being said… do have fun!

-- Delta 8 Gummies – each gummy packs a full 10mg of Delta 8 THC
+- All Delta 8 Products – for a master list of all products containing Delta 8 THC